-The latest eBook from CourthouseDirect.com contains helpful information about property liens, including answers to frequently asked questions.Click on the cover above to download your FREE guide today!
+The latest eBook from CourthouseDirect.com contains helpful information about becoming and growing as a landman, including answers to frequently asked questions.Click on the cover above to download your FREE guide today!

 When it comes to building a great land management team, recognizing traits from successful teams in other industries can be beneficial.
 However, there are some differences between the land management industry and other industries.
 If you work as a landman, land manager or other team member, here are the qualities that create a strong land management team capable of that can tackling any task:

 Houston is a city with a rich and distinct history, and the unusual names of neighborhoods that are scattered around tell the tale of this interesting town.
 Unlike other cities, Houston doesn't have official "zones."
 Instead, the city is designated into a multitude of neighborhoods.
 Like the neighborhoods themselves, many of the names come with a long and interesting history.
 Continue reading to find the history of your neighborhood.

 The low price of oil may have had a positive effect on most of the general public, but the effect is not so good for workers in the oil industry.
 The price plummet has cost many landmen their jobs.
 Large oil companies have been shutting off access to their wells and directly laying off employees.
 So far, over 75,000 workers have already been sent packing.
 The anger that is surfacing is in part because these giant oil companies are still seeing a profit in light of the dropping oil prices, but they are continuing to lay off skilled workers.
 So if these big companies are still laying off employees, what does this mean for the smaller companies and freelance landmen?